 The North Atlantic basin has been shown as the most predictable region of the world at multi-year to decadal time scales.
 As mentioned above, North Atlantic SST exhibit multidecadal variations referred to as the AMV, which has been shown to modulate anomalies of the NAO and influence the location and activity of the North Atlantic storm tracks.
 Despite the high impact of windstorms over Europe, no efforts have been made so far in analysing decadal prediction skill of windstorm frequency or intensity.
 In Task 4.3, we will evaluate the skill of decadal hindcasts performed with EC-Earth at predicting European windstorms.
-The experiments used for this analysis will follow the protocol established by the Decadal Climate Prediction Project (DCPP), which is part of the sixth Climate Model Intercomparison Project (CMIP6) and which will be run at BSC as part of the MEIC project CLINSA.
-This set of simulations will be performed at standard EC-Earth resolution.
-We will then investigate the impact of increasing resolution on the skill by comparing the result of this first set of experiment with a second set of experiment which follow the same protocol, but performed at higher resolution.
+The experiments used for this analysis will follow the protocol established by the Decadal Climate Prediction Project (DCPP), which is part of the sixth Climate Model Intercomparison Project (CMIP6) and which are run at BSC as part of the MEIC project CLINSA.
+This set of simulations is performed at standard EC-Earth resolution.
+We will then investigate the impact of increasing the same protocol, but performed at higher resolution.
 In both sets of experiments, windstorm frequency and intensity will be analysed using an objective identification and tracking algorithm as well as a storm severity index.

 - 1. Research paper on the impact of model resolution and sea ice initialization on seasonal forecasting skill over Europe - 2.
-Research paper on predictability of extreme events using Rossby propagation pathways - 3.
 Research paper on the impact of model resolution on the predictability of European windstorms at the decadal timescale